-The education scholarship fellowship at UW-Madison meets program guidelines established by Society for Academic Emergency Medicine in regards to milestones in curricular elements, faculty support recommendations, and career development opportunities that ensure the fellow will receive exceptional training and mentorship as junior faculty.
+The Department of Emergency Medicine offers a one-year fellowship in education scholarship.
+The fellowship meets guidelines established by Society for Academic Emergency Medicine (SAEM) in regards to milestones for curricular elements, faculty support recommendations, and career development opportunities that ensure fellows receive exceptional training and mentorship as junior faculty.

 Compensation & Benefits